rgpihlstrom/NLP-Sentiment-Analysis/README.md

 ## Overview: 86% Accuracy!

-This project uses a Naive Bayes classifier & supervised learning methods to classify approximately 3300 tweats as either positive or negative based on words present within each tweet.
-By leveraging and learning from past pre-coded positive or negative tweets I was able to create a model that correctly classified each tweet with an accuracy score of <b><ins>86%.</ins></b>  The developed algorithm/“model” can be reused to classify future potenital tweets that are captured in a simliar fashion as employed on our training data.
+This project uses a Naive Bayes classifier & supervised learning methods to classify approximately 3300 tweets as either positive or negative based on words present within each tweet.
+By leveraging and learning from past pre-coded positive or negative tweets I was able to create a model that correctly classified each tweet with an accuracy score of <b><ins>86%.</ins></b>  The developed algorithm/“model” can be reused to classify future potential tweets that are captured in a similar fashion as employed on our training data.

 ## Project Context
 Below is a timeline of actual events that influenced the dynamics of the business problem outline below.
 <img src="https://github.com/rgpihlstrom/Project4/blob/main/images/Background1.png" width="800" height="300" />

 Its March 5, 2011.
 It's also one week before the kickoff of the big SXSW conference.
-The SXSW conference is a major deal in the tech, film, and entertainment industries bringing together the best and the brightes from all respective fields.
+The SXSW conference is a major deal in the tech, film, and entertainment industries bringing together the best and the brightest from all respective fields.
 This year is significant as Apple has decided to surprise the tech world by using the event to launch its new iteration of its iPad platform., the iPad2.
-Apple is coming off a stream of successfulll launches and just launch its iPad1 approximately one year ago.
-The Apple team is looking to outdue its previous launches and the Apple Brand Manager is looking to make a splash with the launch of the iPad2.
+Apple is coming off a stream of successful launches and just launch its iPad1 approximately one year ago.
+The Apple team is looking to outdo its previous launches and the Apple Brand Manager is looking to make a splash with the launch of the iPad2.

 ## Business Problem
 Given the above context the Brand Manager at Apple is interested in the following: